simonen/obsidian/LINUX 1/DIRECTORY SERVICES/OpenLDAP/OpenLDAP.md

 **OpenLDAP** stores its information in backends or databases.
 The most commonly used database is the **Berkley DB** backend - bdb.
 As of more recently - hdb.

-`LDIF` - LDAP Data Interchange Format: text format designed to retrieve or update information from and on the LDAP server.
+- `LDIF` - LDAP Data Interchange Format: text format designed to retrieve or update information from and on the LDAP server.
-`olc`: OpenLDAP configuration
+- `olc`: OpenLDAP configuration
-`dn`: (Destinguished Name) attribute: used to uniquely identify objects
+- `dn`: (Distinguished Name) attribute: used to uniquely identify objects

 #### The LDIF Format